gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 Given the course has so much content, a complete notes file is definitely something we all need, basically an extended transcript of every set of slides (believe me, it was hell to browse - see for yourself and you will prove me right), here I will give a full revised short summary to avoid the unreadable (and soooo unnecessarily long - understandable given the subject but geez) of this "course".
 Hope this could be useful, between all of my other works.
 I think this was the heaviest file of notes I've ever written (some were 300/400 pages, but not so much notionistic and presented this bad really), literally hoping for the slides to finish or to have something useful or remotely interesting.
 Content very interesting, but keep everything I've written in mind.

 The professor of the first part is good in general but not for explaining the course material (many times makes reasonings then goes its own way skipping concepts), definitely boring.
 The professor of the second part is definitely competent and better, but terribly boring too.
-I advise to study this file on your own and in case you want to do the report to paerticipate in the laboratory held in May usually.
+I advise to study this file on your own and in case you want to do the report to participate in the laboratory held in May usually.
 I found as many reports as I could in order to have some reference of any kind, see our MEGA for reference.

-Overall, the course is very very heavy and notional, useful but most of the time with unnecessarily long notions given throughout - like, it would literally take much m uch less to explain some parts, so verbose.
+Overall, the course is very very heavy and notional, useful but most of the time with unnecessarily long notions given throughout - like, it would literally take much much less to explain some parts, so verbose.

 Book references are made across chapters to the "Effective Cybersecurity" made by William Stallings (quoted by course syllabus since it basically contains many things of the first part of it) to help you browse.
 Consider, lastly, files like "M0" and "M5", given they are basically professors' presentations modules, it's useless for anything related to the exam, so those are not included.